PhoenixTales/phoenix-docs/mechanics/attributes.md

 * `ATR_Strength` -> `HP`+`DP`
 * `Constitution` -> `REG_*`

 In our system, someone who has more strength can also endure much more hits.
 But at the same time the regeneration takes longer and requires more energy, while for someone with low strength but high constitution, the regeneration is faster and requires less energy.
-In the same way someone with less strength (and therewith less body mass) can sprint longer and higher constitution results in faster regeneration of the sprinting meter (like the oxygen bar).
+In the same way someone with less strength (and therewith less body mass) can sprint longer and higher constitution results in faster regeneration of the sprinting meter (displayed like the oxygen bar).

 [Add stuff from google docs!]

+## Dexterity

+TODO!!

 ### Will, Psi & Madness

 How about Will?
-In the way that will was planned and used in the Alpha, it was solely associated with psi magic and protection against the same. _Only_ psionics had any amount of will, everyone else had none at all and when protection against psionic magic they would only have via psi-protective armor pieces, amulets and so forth.
+In the way that will was planned and used in the Alpha, it was solely associated with psi magic and protection against the same. *Only* psionics had any amount of will, everyone else had none at all and they would only be protected against psionic magic via psi-protective armor pieces, amulets and so forth.

-We think that this is not convincing and more importantly, that it greatly misses all the other ways in which to utilise will in the game world.
+We think that this is not convincing and more importantly, that it greatly misses all the other ways in which we can utilise will in the game world.
 Before we knew anything on how the attribute was supposed to function in the Alpha, Arbax imagined that the willpower of npcs and the player character would be important in dialogues, since the psionic would not just use spells but he could use dialogues to intimidate others, he could force his will on others by words and depending on their own will they would be able to resist or give in to such attempts.

 And the same for such things as control.
-When the psionic attempts to control an npc, success should depend on his will being stronger than the will of his opponent.
-With this notion, how would it make any sense that a digger can be intimidated or controlled as much as a baron?
+When the psionic attempts to control an npc success should depend on his will being stronger than the will of his opponent.
+With this notion how would it make any sense that a digger can be intimidated or controlled as much as a baron?

 And this is also not as it was actually planned in the earliest docs by Mike.
 In various notes on spells he wrote how the success of a spell depends on the enemies willpower.
 TODO: is that so?

 The values as they were distributed in 0.94k seem not to be consistent with this idea.
 Instead, every npc has to have some amount of will and npcs of higher levels should automatically have higher will.
 But how can that be the same as the "willpower" in the sense of the psi energy, of which YBerion has to have most among the humans and the Sleeper himself must have an abundance of?

 Here we come to the meaning and importance of the will and psi-energy correlation.
-Only psionics should have psi-energy, that is what they themselves refer to as "willpower", but that is in reality a kind of demonic force.
-This willpower is what is left in 0.94k (since that only contains the "secondary" attributes) and in this sense it makes sense how non-psionic has no amount of willpower (= Psi).
+Only psionics should have psi-energy; that is what they themselves refer to as "willpower", but that is in reality a kind of demonic force.
+This willpower is what is left in 0.94k (since that only contains the "secondary" attributes) and in this sense it makes sense how non-psionics have no amount of willpower (= Psi).
 Every npc should have some amount of *Will*, but it should not be confused with the willpower of the psionics.
 The two terms continue to cause confusion, therefore we will refer to willpower as *psi-energy* from now on.

 The correlation of will and psi-energy is that while someone with a strong will may not have any psi-energy, someone with psi-energy (or psi-power-potential) will automatically have more of it when he has a strong will.